geometor/geometor-explorer/README.md

 With our unit measure established by the starting points and a notion of perpendicularity, we establish a horizontal (x) and vertical (y) scale.
 We use these scales to identify the position of points as `[x y]`.

-The origin is the point half way between the starting points.
+The origin is the point half-way between the starting points.
 In the cartesian plane this is `[0 0]`.

 As our givens, the starting points are the only points without parents and are placed on the field with positions of `[1/2 0]` and `[-1/2 0]`